jannikh/jannikh.de/README.md

 This takes place in three redundant ways:
 1. a meta-redirect statement in the header, executed immediately thus taking precedence
 1. a javascript window-location change
-1. a manual link in the body in case the other options fail.
+1. a manual link in the body in case the other options fail

 ### 404 page
 ***[404.html](404.html)*** automatically redirects any traffic that lands on any other page of this domain towards [jannikh.com](https://jannikh.com), attempting to keep the rest of the URL intact, thus avoiding going back to the homepage if the user typed an otherwise intact URL.